Beko20x/world_airports/README.md

 	7694 beacon lights created
 	3338 control towers created

+ Now runways are addded to airports - 3d models of runways come from FSCLOUDPORT Runways have different surface textures: asphalt, concrete, dirt and gravel, according to the defined in source file.

  To instal just unzip all or selected airport files/countries into '\Documents\Aerofly FS 2\scenery\places\' folder.